linkstrifer/Hyrule-code-styleguide/README.md

-# Huryle code style guide
+# Hyrule code style guide

 This guide is not related to Nintendo of The Legend of Zelda.